 13. Who plays a vital role in assisting before, during, and after bronchoscopy?

-14. What does a Respiratory Therapist do in regards to helping with a bronchoscopy procedure?
+14. How does a respiratory therapist help with a bronchoscopy procedure?

 There are many aspects to this role, but they include ensuring appropriate documentation (e.g., physician’s order), preparing the patient and the equipment, patient monitoring, and responding to adverse events.